Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps: Supplemental results of dynamics of contextualization change

 \subsection{Contextualization change through FF and subsequent components}

 The contextualization changes through by FF and subsequent components, RES and LN, in six variants of BERT models with different sizes are shown in Fig.~\ref{fig:ffres2ln2_bert_sizes}.
 The results for four variants of BERT-base models trained with different seeds are shown in Fig.~\ref{fig:ffres2ln2_seeds}.
 The results for two variants of RoBERTa models with different sizes are shown in Fig.~\ref{fig:ffres2ln2_roberta}.
+The results for OPT 125M model are shown in Fig.~\ref{fig:ffres2ln2_opt}.
 The results for BERT-base and GPT-2 on the SST-2 dataset are shown in Fig.~\ref{fig:ffres2ln2_sst2}.
 These different settings with other models/datasets also yield similar results reported in \S~\ref{sec:experiment_dynamics}: through the FF and subsequent RES and LN, the contextualization change score once becomes large but finally converges to be small; that is, the contextualization by FFs tends to be canceled by the following components.